nodejs/community-committee/README.md

 ## Contributing
 > code commits !== the only means to contributions.

-The Community Committee is tasked with further building out the Node.js Community.
+The Community Committee is tasked with growing and sustaining the Node.js Community.
 If you're reading this, you're already a part of that community and we'd love to have your help!